Javi-Kendo/DijkstraAlgorithmProject/README.md

 # DijkstraAlgorithmProject
 The program calculates the shortest path using Dijkstra's algorithm, and then prints a lot of information to the console.
 After output to the console, a window will open in which the program will draw a graph.
+There is also a JAR-file.